-Eastover Labour councillors Tony Heywood, Chelsea Chadwick and Dave Loveridge
+Eastover Labour town councillors Tony Heywood and Jacqui Solomon

 Eastover ward was created in 2011.
 It is the area on the east side of the river, its ‘gateway’ the historic town bridge that takes pedestrians from the west side of the town (Westover) into Eastover.
 Until the 19th century the town bridge was the only bridging point over the tidal River Parrett in this part of Somerset!
 The Eastover area of Bridgwater within the town centre boundary is often referred to as the ‘Eastover Triangle’.